tangjjbetsy/S2A/m2m/README.md

 ## How to run

-Please refer to [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) for a better mannul of how to use this repo.
+Please refer to [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) for more details on how to use this repo.
 This repo strictly follows the template design.

 ### Training
 Train model with chosen experiment configuration from [configs/experiment/](configs/experiment/)